sign-language-translation-tools/sltt/README.md

                                     username
                                     [video thread comments only]
                                     duration
-                                    url (S3 url for this thread segment video) [text thread comments only]
+                                    url (S3 url of video file for this thread segment video) [text thread comments only]
                                     text (text of comment in draft-js content format)